MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 user agent information
 -->

+Websites can differentiate between users on Windows 11 and Windows 10 by using User-Agent Client Hints (UA-CH).
+The User-Agent Client Hints format is used by browsers to provide user agent information to websites.

-Websites can use user agent information sent from the browser to detect brand, version, device platform, and more.
+Websites can use the user agent information that's sent from the browser to detect information such as:
+*  The browser brand.
+*  The browser version number.
+*  The device platform on which the browser is running.

 There are two approaches for sites to access user agent information:

 *  User-Agent strings (legacy).
 *  User-Agent Client Hints (recommended).

 For details about these two approaches, see [Detecting Microsoft Edge from your website](user-agent-guidance.md).

-In Microsoft Edge and Chrome, sites can differentiate between users on Windows 11 and Windows 10 via User-Agent Client Hints (UA-CH).
+In Microsoft Edge (and also in Chrome), sites can differentiate between users on Windows 11 and Windows 10 via User-Agent Client Hints (UA-CH).
 This information can be found in the following UA-CH request headers:

 | Header field | Values that indicate Windows 10 | Values that indicate Windows 11 |
 | --- | --- | --- |